Cacodemon345/BlastThruReborn/readme.md

 7. Rename the "ball.glo" folder to "ball".
 8. Build the program as described in the Building section.
 9. Run the executable (type "./a.out" in the terminal on POSIX systems).
+Alternatively, just put ball.glo on the executable folder and run the program with "extractdata" argument.
+This requires that you got GloDecrypt from https://github.com/Cacodemon345/GloDecrypt and put the GloDecrypt executable (named GloDecrypt.exe or GloDecrypt) on this project's executable folder.
 You will be asked to select the MIDI device on first run.

 Note that quite a bit of stuff in the program that the original game has remains unimplemented.
-I could try to figure out the ball.glo file format and the compression algorithm, but I can't, unfortunately.